JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 ## 4. APSIMX Templates

 ### Purpose
 Each region and timepoint requires an **APSIMX template** (`regionname_template.apsimx`).
-This file defines crop growth parameters and must align with the simulation dates set in `snakemake_config.yaml`.
+This file defines crop growth parameters and the dates (`Models.Clock`) in the APSIM file must align with the simulation dates set in `snakemake_config.yaml`.

-Adjustments for soil properties and simulation constraints must be manually configured by experts in APSIMX.
+Adjustments for soil properties and simulation constraints must be manually configured with domain knowledge.

 ---